Namtso: Other features

-Namtso is renowned as one of the most beautiful places in the Nyainqêntanglha mountain range.
+Namtso is renowned as one of the most beautiful places in the Nyenchen Tanglha mountain range.
 Its cave hermitages have for centuries been the destination of Tibetan pilgrims.
 A surfaced road across Laken Pass at 5186 m was completed to the lake in 2005, enabling easy access from Lhasa and the development of tourism at the lake.
 Settlements in the area include Dobjoi, Donggar and Cha'gyungoinba.
 The Tashi Dor monastery is located at the southeastern corner of the lake.

 Around the area's natural elements, historical and anthropological background, a 2010 romantic drama 香格里拉 Shangri-La, starring China's popular actor Hu Ge, was broadcast at CCTV1 and received positive reviews.
 Some scenes in the 2002 Hong Kong film The Touch were filmed at the lake.
 Namtso Lake was featured in Episode 4, The Roof of the World, of BBC TV series: Himalaya with Michael Palin.